mkishi1221/mkishi1221.github.io/_includes/cv.md

 # Here’s a TL;DR on my career:

 I'm a product designer turned product manager and developer.
-I’ve led teams in the UK and Japan and worked in **customer-facing roles**, delivering products for both early-stage startups and large enterprises.
+I’ve led teams in the UK and Japan and worked in **customer-facing product roles**, delivering products for both early-stage startups and large enterprises.

 - **I bring hands-on experience** in product design, development, and team leadership, having guided products from early validation through to launch.
 I use fast, low-cost testing with customers, to uncover user needs, evaluate technical feasibility, and keep efforts aligned with business goals.
 - **I thrive on shaping complex, multidisciplinary products** that require both technical depth and design sensibility.
 From machine translation to 3D visualization, I shift gears easily and can contribute across a wide range of engineering and design challenges.